Russell’s Turns The Heat Up On Bed Bug Infestations

 Heating a home to 120°F can cause a fire if the wrong equipment is used.
 Russell's Pest Control uses state-of-the-art heating units that are self-regulating.
 If the temperature rises above 135°F, these units will shut themselves off.
 We also use multiple real-time wireless sensors that remotely monitor the treatment space and generate a detailed report at the conclusion of the heat treatment.
 Your home is never in danger.

-Bed bugs are a clever and resourceful bug.
-Even if you are willing to purchase the expensive thermal remediation heaters, fans and temperature sensors needed to eradicate these bugs safely, you still need the knowledge and experience to make sure they don’t escape and come back to re-infest your home.
+Often DIY bed bug treatments fail because these bugs are clever and resourceful.
+Even if you are willing to purchase the expensive thermal remediation heaters, fans, and temperature sensors needed to eradicate these bugs safely, you still need the knowledge and experience to make sure they don’t escape and come back to re-infest your space.

-Bed bugs can move quickly and they will run from the heat.
+Bed bugs move quickly and will try to run from the heat.
 Improperly positioned heating units and fans can drive these bugs deep into your walls where safety zones may exist.
-Professionals know how to keep bugs from escaping, and how to get the entire residence up to the appropriate temperature.
+Professionals know how to keep bed bugs from escaping, and how to get the area up to the appropriate temperatures.

 Bed bugs are hitchhikers.
-There is nothing more frustrating than going through all the expense and trouble to do a heat treatment right, and having someone from the household carry bed bugs or their eggs out the door on their clothing or in a bag.
-Professionals know what precautions are necessary to ensure no living bugs or their eggs hitchhike out of the residence.
+There is nothing more frustrating than going through all the expense and trouble to do a heat treatment right and having someone from the household or business carry bed bugs or their eggs out the door on clothing or in a bag.
+Professionals know what precautions are necessary to ensure no living bugs or their eggs hitchhike out.

-Electronics normally operate between 120°F and 180°F, and since our heating units are designed to shut off before they get to 135°F, and the entire residence is monitored with sensors that can detect as far as 800 feet, your electronics are safe.
+Electronics normally operate between 120°F and 180°F, and since our heating units are designed to shut off before they get to 135°F, and the entire residence is monitored with sensors that can detect as far away as 800 feet, your electronics will be safe.

-No. Electronics are actually a popular hiding place for bed bugs.
-These items should remain in the residence so that no bugs are missed.
+No, electronics are actually popular hiding places for bed bugs.
+These items should remain in the infested area so that no bugs are missed.

 There are several items that must be removed before a heat treatment can begin.
 Here are some of them:

-Large fans are used to push air through the residence during the heat treatment.
+Large fans are used to push air through the residence or infested area during the heat treatment.
 It is important to make sure any items that can be knocked down or blown around are secured.

-Glass items and other breakables should be put into boxes.
+- Glass items and other breakables should be put in boxes.